General information

 How it works?

-Database works just like Unity does- it reverts all runtime changes.
-So it basically represent the world at the beginning of the game.
-You can save/load runtime changes with save/load add-on.
+The database functions similarly to Unity: it reverts all runtime changes.
+Essentially, it represents the world at the beginning of the game.
+You can save and load runtime changes using the save/load add-on.

 Video